DRMacIver/shrinkray-old/DESIGN.md

 # The Design of Shrink Ray

 These are some design notes for shrink ray that attempt to describe how it works.
-They are far from complete.
+They are far from complete, and as I'm currently tinkering with the implementation of Shrink Ray a fair bit they will tend to be a little out of date.

 ## Concurrency